UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Lab9

-Cooperative group post lab assignment PLA7 to be submitted at Atenea before the due date.
-Study and execute this lab tutorial before attempting to solve the post lab assignment.
+This is the group post lab assignment PLA6_7 to be submitted at Atenea before the due date.
+Study and execute in your computer this LAB7 and the previous LAB6 lab tutorials before attempting to solve this post lab assignment.

 2.7.3.
 Radix-2 binary counters (Counter_modM), large number of states